June 28, 2018

 - Grill with the lid down; it is more energy efficient, helps distribute heat thoroughly and ensures even cooking.

-- Clean your grill while it’s still hot using baking soda and a wire brush to avoid using cleaners with phosphates or harsh fumes.
+- Clean your grill while it’s still hot using baking soda to avoid using cleaners with phosphates or harsh fumes.

 - Pack up leftovers: When the party comes to an end, pack leftovers in reusable containers or use aluminum foil as an alternative to plastic wrap and baggies.
 Clean aluminum foil can be placed in your recycling bin, unlike plastic wrap.